gaffney2010/olympus-mons/README.md

 - Observe how different features are used for different models and how these are kinda intuitive.
 - Notice that we're able to update two variables at once in some places.
 The `sim` function must return a tuple, and these Models should not be trained.  "offense_score" as a pseudo-variable is convenient, but recall that we can't set the value of a pseudo-variable.
 - Notice that we have to code literals like PseudoVariable, so that they can be used in `sim` functions.
 This is a hack to avoid having to create and register different Models.
+- Sometimes we reuse models like "Regression".
+Because the graph makes a new instance of this every time it's called, we aren't saying that these different regressions have anything in common.
+- This uses `pre_update` which is short-hand for attaching updates to every incoming action.

 There are lots of decisions made here.
 For example, I could make "Run" and "Sack" the same with a unified model to predict net yards.
 I call a fumble-after-completion a "Fumble" without a "Completion" first.
 Different decisions will lead to different models with different performance.
 This is an art and a science.